MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ## SQL Server collation setting

-The following SQL Server and Windows collations are supported by System Center Operations Manager.
+The following SQL Server and Windows collations are supported in System Center Operations Manager.

->[!NOTE]
+> [!NOTE]
 > To avoid any compatibility issues in comparing or copying operations, we recommend you use the same collation for the SQL and Operations Manager DB.

 ### SQL Server collation